Auditing Your Marketing Expenses: Best Practices and Red Flags

 When auditing your marketing expenses, you must ensure that your finance team complies with the relevant tax laws and financial reporting standards.
 But what exactly does that mean?

 For starters, let’s look at how your marketing expenses affect your taxes.
-In a nutshell, that can often be written off on your returns.
-The IRS allows businesses to deduct ‘ordinary and necessary’ operational expenses on their tax returns.
+In a nutshell, these can often be written off on your returns.
+The IRS allows businesses to deduct ‘ordinary and necessary’ expenses on their tax returns.
 And this includes marketing expenses.

-That means that it is possible to deduct quite a bit of your marketing spending from your taxes.
+So it’s possible to deduct quite a bit of your marketing spend from your taxes.
 But keep in mind that there are limits.
 For instance, you won’t be able to deduct capital expenses, or those which need to be amortized over time.
-This includes things like branding projects with long-term benefits, intellectual property, or equipment used to create new campaigns, like computers.
+This includes branding projects with long-term benefits, intellectual property, or equipment for new campaigns.

-Knowing how much of your spending can be written off under ordinary expenses can have a significant impact on your marketing budget, allowing you to allocate more money elsewhere.
+Knowing how much of your spending can be written off under ordinary expenses can have a significant impact on your marketing budget.
+It will allow you to allocate more money elsewhere.
 But at the same time, incorrectly estimating your deductible expenses can leave you in the red.

 Financial reporting standards

 We can’t discuss documentation without mentioning financial reporting.
 Like your taxes, this is governed by regulations.
 Under Generally Accepted Accounting Principles (GAAP), marketing expenses must be accurately recorded as operating expenses.
-This means you’ll need to match all expenses with the revenue they generate, and recognize marketing expenses in the same period that you incur them.
+You’ll need to match all expenses with the revenue they generate, and recognize marketing expenses in the same period you incur them.

 Expenses must also be fully disclosed in your financial statements.
-Not only is this important for transparency and compliance, but it’s also essential for stakeholder trust.
+This is important for transparency and compliance, and essential for stakeholder trust.
 If your company is public, you have the added risk of penalties in the event of incorrect expense allocation and reporting.

 Of course, ensuring that you abide by IRS and GAAP guidelines means you’ll need to keep up to date with any possible changes made by these bodies.
 And these should be factored into your audit procedures.